CylinderDepth: Cylindrical Spatial Attention for Multi-View Consistent Self-Supervised Surround Depth Estimation: Experiments

-We compare our method against four state-of-the-art methods: FSM~\cite{guizilini2022full}, SurroundDepth~\cite{wei2023surrounddepth}, VFDepth~\cite{kim2022self}, and CVCDepth~\cite{ding2024towards}.
-Since the code of FSM is not publicly available, we report the related results from the original paper and as reproduced in \cite{kim2022self}.
-For CVCDepth, we compare against their ResNet18 version.
-As shown in Fig.~\ref{fig:method_comparison} and~\ref{fig:3d} and Tab.~\ref{tab:method_compar} and~\ref{tab:overlap}, our approach achieves substantial improvements in multi-view depth consistency, qualitatively and quantitatively, over other 2D-based depth estimation methods~\cite{wei2023surrounddepth, ding2024towards}.
-The improvements are especially visible under strong lighting variation between the images (see Fig.~\ref{fig:3d}).
-This is to be expected, as under these conditions the feature similarity across images is limited, but the geometric guidance provided by our method still applies unconditionally.
 Our method also achieves slightly higher depth accuracy in both, overlapping regions and full-image evaluations on both datasets.
-However, it is to be noted that in nuScenes, cameras are synchronized with the LiDAR sweep, leading to clear time differences between images captured by different cameras (up to 40ms).
+However, it is to be noted that in nuScenes, cameras are synchronized with the LiDAR sweep, leading to clear time differences between images captured by different cameras (up to 40\,ms).
 In dynamic scenes and under rig motion, larger deviations from the time-synchronization assumption degrade result quality.
 This issue affects all methods modeling shared camera motion and relying on spatial supervision, including \cite{wei2023surrounddepth, ding2024towards, kim2022self, guizilini2022full} and ours.
 VFDepth achieves better results on DDAD compared to ours in multi-view consistency by processing features directly in 3D space.
-However, this method performs worse than ours under strong illumination differences (see Fig.~\ref{fig:3d}), where severe feature mismatches limit their consistency.
+However, this approach and the other approaches underperform compared to ours in several examples, particularly when context in both images is different.
+This is especially evident along the boundaries of overlapping regions, where context from one image is incomplete, and in cases where object scales differ (see Fig.~\ref{fig:3d}).
 Moreover, our method has a considerably smaller memory footprint than VFDepth, as we operate on a two-dimensional cylindrical surface instead of 3D space (see Tab.~\ref{tab:memory}).
-Similar is true for SurroundDepth, which relies on multi-head learned attention with attention matrices eight times larger than ours.
-Yet, SurroundDepth underperforms compared to our non-learned geometry-based attention, since learned attention does not guarantee feature aggregation from the correct tokens across images.
+Similar is true for SurroundDepth, which relies on multi-head, purely learned attention with attention matrices eight times larger than ours.
+Yet, SurroundDepth underperforms compared to our non-learned geometry-based attention weighting, since purely learned attention does not guarantee feature aggregation from the correct tokens across images.
 CVCDepth faces a similar limitation, as multi-view consistency is only enforced implicitly through its loss functions.
-In contrast, our method takes advantage of the known camera parameters to project all views into a shared cylindrical representation (see Fig.~\ref{fig:panorama}), explicitly ensuring multi-view consistency as illustrated by the attention weight maps in Fig.~\ref{fig:attn}.
+In contrast, our method, which follows CVCDepth with the addition of our proposed attention module, takes advantage of the known camera parameters to project all views into a shared cylindrical representation (see Fig.~\ref{fig:panorama}), explicitly ensuring multi-view consistency as illustrated by the attention weight maps in Fig.~\ref{fig:attn}.
 For more results, refer to the supp. material.